foxminchan/SaoVietPortal/README.md

 </p>

 <p align="justify">
-✅ **Info:** I have implemented ReDoc with the OpenAPI specification is a great way to generate documentation for your API quickly and easily.
+✅ <b>Info:</b> I have implemented ReDoc with the OpenAPI specification is a great way to generate documentation for your API quickly and easily.
 </p>

 For details on how to use the API, see the [Docusaurus](https://foxminchan.github.io/SaoVietPortal/) documentation.